sesamecare/stripe-mock/README.md

 # Disabling the mock

-It's possible that you might want to run using the stripe mock under certain circumstances, and then using real stripe under others.
-Perhaps you run the mock for normal unit tests, and real stripe for nightly builds.
+It's possible that you might want to run using the Stripe mock under certain circumstances, and then using real Stripe under others.
+Perhaps you run the mock for normal unit tests, and real Stripe for nightly builds.
 This can easily be accomplished without any code changes.
 Set either the `stripe.mock.disabled` system property or the `STRIPE_MOCK_DISABLED` environment variable to `true`, and the mocks will be disabled.
-If you want, you can also inject an actual test stripe key into the system by specifying it in either the `stripe.api.key` system property or the `STRIPE_API_KEY` environment variable.
+If you want, you can also inject an actual test
+Stripe key into the system by specifying it in either the `stripe.api.key` system property or the `STRIPE_API_KEY` environment variable.

 # How do I know it behaves exactly like the Stripe API?
 You don't, and it doesn't.
 Not 100%.
 However, our goal is to behave the same way for the majority of use cases we actually have.
-We're obviously not re-implementing stripe here.
+We're obviously not re-implementing Stripe here.
 But we aim to be as correct as possible for the most common use-cases.
-We validate this by running our same tests against stripe itself, and ensuring that the results we get out are the same.
-Once the tests are tested on stripe, we adjust the stripe mock to produce the same output.
+We validate this by running our same tests against
+Stripe itself, and ensuring that the results we get out are the same.
+Once the tests are tested on Stripe, we adjust the Stripe mock to produce the same output.
 That's how we can get close enough for it to be usable.